sachin21/dotfiles/doc/OSX.md

 ## If you have a rake command, execute this command

 ```
-rake all # Created symbolic links
+rake all # Create symbolic links
 ```